Dezocine: History

 Dezocine was patented by American Home Products Corp. in 1978.
 Clinical trials ran from 1979 to 1985, before its approval by the U.S. Food and Drug Administration (FDA) in 1986.
 As of 2011, dezocine's usage is discontinued in the United States, but it is still widely used in some other countries such as China.

 Society and culture

 Generic names

 Dezocine is the generic name of the drug and its INN and USAN.

 Brand names

 The major brand name of dezocine is Dalgan.

 Availability

 In 2000, dezocine was listed as being marketed only in the United States.
 It has since been marketed in China.
 Dezocine was discontinued in the United States in 2011.

 Legal status

 As of 2011, dezocine is not used in the United States or Canada.
 It is not commercially available in either of these countries, nor is it offered as a prescribed analgesic for postoperative care.
 In China however, it is commonly used after surgery.

+Research

+Depression

+Dezocine shows antidepressant-like effects in animals.
+Its antidepressant-like effects in animals appear to be dependent on activation of serotonin 5-HT1A receptors and inhibition of κ-opioid receptors (KORs) but not on activation of the μ-opioid receptor.
+A clinical trial found that dezocine added to sufentanil for postoperative analgesia significantly reduced depressive symptoms in people undergoing colorectal cancer surgery relative to sufentanil alone.
+There is a case report of a single incidental dose of dezocine resulting in rapid and sustained improvement in depression, anhedonia, and motivational deficits in a woman with treatment-resistant depression.
+On the basis of the preceding findings, there is interest in dezocine as a potential antidepressant in the treatment of depression, for instance in people with opioid use disorder.